o-jasper/o-jasper-luakit-stuff/listview/readme.md

 * Document better.

-* (Optional)continuous scrolling, and other things to make looking at results nicer. (keywords in the search should override? indicate that it is overridden?)
-  Possibly instead of "Next 20", "20 more".
+* Do all page-creation triggered by JS so that none of it "initial-creation-special".

 * Put the search term in the address bar, or at least possibly, so people can link to their searches...

   However a malicious link can mess with the SQL database.
 Perhaps alternatively just have the hash of a search stored somewhere, connected to the search.

-* Do all page-creation triggered by JS so that none of it "initial-creation-special".
+  Or perhaps possible to only allow it manually.

+  Add a command to search in the history.

+* (Optional)continuous scrolling, and other things to make looking at results nicer. (keywords in the search should override? indicate that it is overridden?)
+  Possibly instead of "Next 20", "20 more".

 * Uhm... in `chromable.lua` could i just "export `self`"?
 Or that, and then select which are allowed.

+* Selecting multiple in one click with shift.

+* Using keys to navigate gui.